bshurikan/Beni-BandcampPlayer/README.md

 <div align="center"><img width="583" alt="Album Themes" src="https://github.com/user-attachments/assets/0a8959b6-0bc9-4ca0-b5f4-78ec3f8e13f9" /></div>

-* **Account Menu** - Login to Bandcamp securely to enable **Follow Artist** and **Wishlist Album** features directly from the Apps Fan Account Menu and unlock unlimited streaming of albums you've purchased with a fancy icon and thank you messages.
+**8. Account Menu** - Login to Bandcamp securely to enable **Follow Artist** and **Wishlist Album** features directly from the Apps Fan Account Menu and unlock unlimited streaming of albums you've purchased with a fancy icon and thank you messages.

-* **Track Change Notifications** - Keep track of what you are listening to, especially helpful in Nano Mode when autohidden; adjust the notifications or turn them off in the settings.
+**9. Track Change Notifications** - Keep track of what you are listening to, especially helpful in Nano Mode when autohidden; adjust the notifications or turn them off in the settings.

-* **Keyboard Shortcuts** - Full keyboard control for play, pause, next, previous, volume, and more (customizable in the settings menu).
+**10. Keyboard Shortcuts** - Full keyboard control for play, pause, next, previous, volume, and more (customizable in the settings menu).
 With Global Support.

 ## Technology & Approach